 CONCLUSIONS

-The Officer’s Report (CDXX) at section 9.1-9.8 concludes on the acceptability of the CPO Scheme in support of resolving to grant Planning Permission at the time of planning committee in September 2024.
+The Officer’s Report (CDB.13) at section 9.1-9.8 concludes on the acceptability of the CPO Scheme in support of resolving to grant Planning Permission at the time of planning committee in September 2024.
 The legal agreement is now complete (X date) and Planning Permission is in place.

 I have considered the case for the Order against the planning matters set out in the Guidance that are relevant to my evidence and in my view: